blueSparrow2000/GOEC/README.md

         Below is a minimap.

-## A brief description of each file
+## A brief description of each files

 - #### actions.py